borzunov/timus-charts/README.md

 Copyright (c) 2012-2013, 2015-2016 Alexander Borzunov

-Highlighting of last AC by [Slava Shklyaev](https://github.com/slava-sh).
+Highlighting of recent AC by [Slava Shklyaev](https://github.com/slava-sh).

 See also
 --------